backend-development/backend-development-textbook/source/rails_view_and_controller.md

 ### Links

 Never write links to your own app "by hand"!
 Use helper methods to get the right URLs.
-Use `rails routes` on the command line do find out which URLs exist:
+Use `rails routes` on the command line do find out which URLs exist and helper methods exist:

 ``` shell
 $ rails routes